 UMCOR (United Methodists)

-For profit organizations involved in disaster response
+For profit organizations involved in disaster mitigation and response

 Region 2 Counties VOAD covers Salt Lake, Summit, Tooele, and Wasatch counties.

 Region 3 Counties VOAD covers Utah, Carbon, Daggett, Duchesne, Emery, Grand, Juab, Millard, Piute, San Juan, Sanpete, Sevier, Uintah, Utah, Juab, Sanpete, and Wayne counties.